Enrollment and Withdraws

 EMU is responsible for returning unearned Title IV aid ($2,040 from above) and will return aid as follows:

 - Title IV Loans $2,000 (students remaining loan debt = 0)

 The student is responsible for paying any EMU bill resulting from this return.

 The example shown above does not reflect every student refund situation that may exist.

 Questions regarding the return of Title IV Funds Policy should be addressed to The Office of Financial Aid at email@example.com.

 The University reserves the right to amend the Title IV Return of Funds Policy at any time in order to comply with federal regulations.

 The Office of Financial Aid will notify students if additional federal funds can be disbursed.
 This is called a post-withdrawal disbursement.
 Federal grants will automatically be applied towards the students account within 45 days of determining that the student withdrew.
-Federal Direct Loans must be accepted within 14 days of the notice; otherwise loan funds will be cancelled.
+Federal Direct Loans must be accepted within 14 days of the notice, otherwise loan funds will be cancelled.
 Students who are serving active duty or qualifying National Guard Service, or reside or work in a declared disaster area may have additional time to respond.
 Please contact Service EMU.
 If the Federal Direct Loan post-withdrawal disbursement offer is accepted by the deadline, EMU will make the disbursement within 180 days of determining that the student withdrew.
 The Office of Financial will notify a student, or parent for a Direct Parent PLUS Loan, in writing prior to making any post-withdrawal disbursement of loan funds, whether those loan funds are to be credited to the student’s account or disbursed directly to the student (or parent).